OVERVIEW

 TECHNICAL SUPPORT

-Questions related to Cedar usage should be sent to support@tech.alliancecan.ca.
+All questions related to registration and Fir usage should be sent to support@tech.alliancecan.ca.

 TECHNICAL SPECIFICATIONS

-Please refer to the Cedar page on the DRAC wiki.
+Please refer to the Fir page on the DRAC wiki.